 Every year I feel both sadness and excitement as I let go of the past year and welcome the new year.
 Very thankful for all the blessings from the past year and feeling hopeful that a better year will come.

 Visiting Nami Island in each different season has been one of my goals when I travel to Korea.
 The first time I went here was last spring in April 2015.
 I was alone and it was quite late when I arrived but I was still able to appreciate the beauty of this island and I gained two beautiful friends on my way back to Seoul.
 This time along with my friends from college, I was able to witness her beauty during autumn.
 Nami Island is indeed lovelier during this season with yellow, orange and red hues dominating what was once a lush green flora.
-For more details on how to go here from Seoul as well as other facilities featured in this half moon-shaped island, I will refer you to my post last April about Nami Island.
+For details about other facilities featured in this half moon-shaped island, I will refer you to my first post about Nami Island.
+Continue reading “Autumn in Nami Island”

 Medical Tourism is being actively promoted to encourage foreigners to get their medical treatment in South Korea which includes cosmetic surgery and skin care, medical screening, traditional Korean medicine, wellness and other medical services.